drkostas/high-sql/README.md

 $ pip install high_sql
 ```

-Then, import it and use it like so:
+Then, import it and initialize it like so:

 ```python
 from high_sql import HighMySQL